 At 14.57, some 40 B-17 bombers remained of the lead wing when it dropped its bombs on the target area containing five factories and 30,000 workers, followed over a 24-minute span by the remainder of the force.
 Each wing encountered increasingly thick smoke from preceding bomb explosions, and this was a major impediment to accurate bombing.
 A total of 183 bombers dropped 424.3 tons of bombs, including 125 tons of incendiaries.

 Three B-17 bombers were shot down by Flak over Schweinfurt.
 About 15 minutes after leaving the target area, each task force circled over the town of Meiningen to reassemble its formations, then continued to the west in the direction of Brussels.
 At about 15.30 German fighters renewed their attacks, concentrating now on damaged bombers.
-Between 16.20 and 17.00, a covering force of 93 P-47 and 95 Spitfire fighters arrived to provide withdrawal support, claiming 21 fighters shot down, but eight more bombers were lost before the force reached the North Sea, where three more crash-landed.
+Between 16.20 and 17.00, a covering force of 93 P-47 and 95 Supermarine Spitfire single-engined fighters arrived to provide withdrawal support, claiming 21 fighters shot down, but eight more bombers were lost before the force reached the North Sea, in which three more crash-landed.
 The Schweinfurt force lost a total of 36 bombers.

 The 8th AAF listed 55 of its bombers with 552 men as missing after the August 17 double-target mission.
 About half of the latter became prisoners of war, and 20 were interned in Switzerland.
 Some 60 aircraft were lost over German-controlled territory or in Switzerland, or ditched at sea, with five crews rescued.
 Seven men were killed in bombers returning to base after completed the mission, and 21 men were wounded.